mvitez/OpenBLAS-conv/README.md

 ## Building

-Be sure to have a built copy of OpenBLAS in its source directory, then

-    make OPENBLASDIR=<OpenBLAS base installation directory> OPENBLASSRCDIR=<OpenBLAS source directory>
+    make OPENBLASDIR=<OpenBLAS base installation directory>

 ## Installing

 	make install OPENBLASDIR=<OpenBLAS base installation directory>

+If no OPENBLASDIR is given, /opt/OpenBLAS is assumed.
 This will install the library in the same place where OpenBLAS is installed.
 Since OpenBLAS is installed in /opt/OpenBLAS by default and /opt/OpenBLAS/lib is not in the default search paths for libraries, assure to have it set (e.g. export LD_LIBRARY_PATH=/opt/OpenBLAS/lib on Linux,